EE2dev/d3-indented-tree/README.md

       ...
 ```

 Alternatively, the JSON source can also reference a JSON object which has been created in the javascript part instead of reading it from a file.
-The the javascript part would look like:
+Then the javascript part would look like:
 ```js
 ...
     <script>